CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Unequal-Cost-Multipath.md

 ...
 ```

-{{%notice note%}}
+### EVPN Configuration

 For EVPN configuration, make sure that you activate the commands under the EVPN address family.
-The following shows an example EVPN configuration to set the BGP link bandwidth extended community against **all** prefixes.
+The following shows an example EVPN configuration that sets the BGP link bandwidth extended community against **all** prefixes.

 <details>